Frequently Asked Questions

 - Do I need a parking permit if I have a car on campus?

 A parking permit is required for students to park on campus.
-Online registration is available from June 24th through August 25th.
+Online registration is available from June 23rd through August 45th.
 Visit the Campus Safety website to complete the application process.
 Permit decals will be found in your campus mailbox upon arrival on Move-In Day.
-Student parking permits (for any red permit parking space on campus) are $240 and are valid for the entire school year.
+Student parking permits (for any red permit parking space on campus) are $250 and are valid for the entire school year.
 Visitor parking is closed to students and staff at all times and during the school year, a visitor permit is required for any overnight guests.
-Visit the Campus Safety office (Noreluis Hall, basement "A" wing) or call 507-933-8888 with any parking related questions.
+Visit the Campus Safety office (Norelius Hall, basement "A" wing) or call 507-933-8888 with any parking related questions.